 How To Start A Nonprofit In Washington DC

-To start a nonprofit corporation in Washington DC, begin by filing Articles of Incorporation with the Department of Consumer and Regulatory Affairs (DCRA).
+To start a nonprofit corporation in Washington DC, begin by filing Articles of Incorporation with the Department of Licensing & Consumer Protection (DLCP).
 You can file this document in person, by mail, or online.
 The articles of incorporation cost $80 to file.
 Once filed with the state, the articles of incorporation officially create your District of Columbia nonprofit corporation, but truly preparing your nonprofit to pursue its mission involves several additional steps.

 Starting a Washington DC Nonprofit Guide: